 - 1. All school authorities must submit enrolment information through PASI and Student Records - 2.
-Unless otherwise specified, funding is for the current school year based on the funding rates and payment schedules found in Part 8. - 3.
-The Minister may determine the funding amount and the method by which that amount is determined.
+Unless otherwise specified, funding is for the current school year based on the funding rates and payment schedules found in Part 8. - The Minister may determine the funding amount and the method by which that amount is determined.
 This determination may include a reduction in funding where a strike or lockout leads to cessation of services by teachers or other employees of a school authority. - 4.
 Funding is provided to school authorities with the expectation that the school authority will offer the necessary programs or services to meet the needs of all funded children/students.
 It is also expected that school authorities will comply with all relevant government legislation, policy, regulations, and standards when applying for funding.
 School authorities are accountable to meet the education needs of all their students and children, for the results achieved and for the use of resources.
 Boards who have entered into an education services agreement (under section 62 of the School Act) remain responsible for the educational program of their resident student to whom the agreement applies as per section 45 of the School Act. - 5.
-School authorities are expected to: - a) Meet the conditions and requirements outlined in this Manual.
-Failure to do so may result in a reduction or denial of funding; and - Meet the requirements set out in or adopted pursuant to sections 39(1) and 47 of the School Act; by - Ensuring that only those courses of study or education programs prescribed or authorized by the Minister are followed; - ii.
-Ensuring that the minimum total hours of instruction are made available to a child or student in a school year; - iii.
-Ensuring that only those instructional materials authorized or approved by the Minister are used in schools (or by the school board for locally developed courses); - iv.
-Ensuring that, subject to the right of a board to provide religious instruction, a course, an education program, or instructional material that has been prohibited by order of the Minister, are not used in schools; - Ensuring that goals and standards applicable to the provision of basic education are met; and - vi.
-Providing special education programming for students with special education needs. - Meet the applicable requirements of the Government Accountability Act and the Financial Administration Act. - 6.
+School authorities are expected to: - Meet the conditions and requirements outlined in this Manual.
+Failure to do so may result in a reduction or denial of funding; and - b) Meet the requirements set out in or adopted pursuant to sections 39(1) and 47 of the School Act; by - ensuring that only those courses of study or education programs prescribed or authorized by the Minister are followed: - ii. ensuring that the minimum total hours of instruction are made available to a child or student in a school year; - iii. ensuring that, subject to the right of a board to provide religious instruction, a course, an education program, or instructional material that has been prohibited by order of the Minister, are not used in schools: - iv. ensuring that goals and standards applicable to the provision of basic education are met; and - v. providing special education programming for students with special education needs. - c) Meet the applicable requirements of the Government Accountability Act and the Financial Administration Act. - 6.
 The reference documents listed in this Manual should be used by school authorities as companion documents to the Funding Manual for School Authorities.
 They should not be used exclusive of each other.